FAQ about offering and buying questions I often see asked online.

 Asking price/price by negotiation

 This ones easy in principle, you can just give a conditional offer of what you think is fair.
-Don't be afraid to offend, if they're asking for a price - they will likely accept less if you negotiate.

 Usually houses first go either to auction or a deadline sale before this - sometimes the fact it hasn’t been bought yet can be a bad sign (that perhaps vendor expectation is too high, or house isn’t that desirable) - be curious why it hasn’t sold.